-As part of the “Inferno” cyber-sabotage campaign, the hacktivist group Cyber Partisans attacked the computer network of the Belarusian Railway: servers and internal services stopped working, tickets could not be purchased online.
+As part of the “Inferno” cyber-sabotage campaign, the hacktivist group Cyber Partisans attacked the computer network of the Belarusian Railway: servers and internal services stopped working and tickets could not be purchased online.

-In exchange for encryption keys, hacktivists demand the release of 50 political prisoners who urgently need medical care, as well as a stop the arrival of Russian troops on the territory of Belarus.
-They explained the cyberattack by the fact that these days “Lukashenko’s regime allows the occupying troops to enter our land.”
+In exchange for encryption keys, hacktivists demand the release of 50 political prisoners who urgently need medical care and a stop to the arrival of Russian troops on the territory of Belarus.
+They explained the cyberattack saying that these days “Lukashenko’s regime allows the occupying troops to enter our land”.

-In January 2021, Russia and Belarus announced joint military drills.
-At the same time, Russian troops are concentrated at the Belarusian-Ukrainian border.
+In January 2022, Russia and Belarus announced joint military drills.
+At the same time, Russian troops are concentrated at the Belarus-Ukraine border.
 The West fears that Russia is building up a military presence in these territories for a subsequent invasion of Ukraine.

 Cyber Partisans first made the headlines in the fall of 2020, shortly after the start of mass protests against Alexander Lukashenko’s regime in Belarus.
 The group launched a number of hacker attacks and published a number of materials incriminating the Belarusian authorities.